esrille/ibus-hiragana/docs_md/en/index.md

 ## Modeless input methods {: #modeless}

 With the traditional Japanese input methods, you had to convert Hiragana into kanji before entering them into a document using the pre-edit mode.
-You had to learn complicated keyboard operations to process text in the pre-edit mode.
+You had to learn complicated keyboard bindings to process text in the pre-edit mode.
 With Hiragana IME, you can enter Hiragana into the document without using the pre-edit mode.
-If you want to use kanji, you can replace Hiragana characters anywhere in the document with kanji anytime.

-In modern operating systems, input methods can inspect text around the cursor in an application, which is called surrounding text.
+In modern operating systems, input methods can analyze the text surrounding the cursor within an application, known as *surrounding text*.
-When an application program properly provides surrounding text information, input methods can replace a portion of the surrounding text with other characters.
-Modeless input methods, such as Hiragana IME, utilize these new features.
+When an application provides surrounding text information correctly, input methods can replace parts of surrounding text with different characters.
+Hiragana IME uses this new feature to convert Hiragana into kanji.

+Recent input methods, including Hiragana IME, avoid using the pre-edit mode whenever possible.
-With modeless input methods, you can use the application's "Undo" function to revert kanji characters to Hiragana.
-The keyboard operations you need to learn have been considerably reduced.
+These input methods are called modeless input methods.
+With modeless input methods, you can use the application's "Undo" function to reverse input method operations.
+With Hiragana IME, you can revert kanji characters to Hiragana by using the "Undo" function in the application.
+The number of keyboard operations you need to learn has been significantly reduced.

 <video controls autoplay muted playsinline>
 <source src='../undo.webm' type='video/webm'>
 Undo conversion
 </video>

-In recent years, many applications, including text editors like FuriganaPad and applications such as Firefox and LibreOffice, have been able to use modeless input methods.
+In recent years, many applications, including Firefox, LibreOffice, and text editors like FuriganaPad, have become compatible with modeless input methods.
 However, several essential applications still need to support modeless input methods properly.
 You can usually input Latin characters without using a dedicated input method.
 As a result, applications primarily used with Latin characters often do not fully support the surrounding text features.
 In such applications, Hiragana IME disables modeless input and uses the pre-edit mode to input characters.

 <hr>
 <br><small>Copyright 2017-2024 Esrille Inc.</small>